Frequently Asked Questions

 Tours of our Distillery in Lawrenceburg and Warehouse & Bottling Facility in Cox’s Creek are $10 each and include a guided tasting of our award-winning Bourbons.
 If you visit both locations within 60 days, you will receive complimentary admission at the second location.
 A Taste of History experience is offered at both locations and includes a guided tasting of our Bourbons for $7.

 Can we sample Four Roses on a tour?

 Absolutely.
-At our discretion, Four Roses is legally allowed to offer visitors, of legal drinking age, of course, a 1/2-ounce taste of Four Roses Bourbon.
+At our discretion, Four Roses is legally allowed to offer visitors, of legal drinking age, of course, a 1/2-ounce taste of our award-winning Bourbon products.